Florida Gun Tax Holiday 2026: Suppressors Added, Sep 1-Dec 31

 For suppressor buyers, the best approach is to start the Form 4 process in July or August so approvals land during the holiday window.
 Dealers hold the item until the Form 4 clears; if you submit paperwork in late summer and the eForm pipeline continues at current pace (days to a few weeks), you should be taking possession with no state or federal tax due.

-Accessories purchased year-round also qualify under the permanent exemption running July 1, 2026 through June 30, 2027.
-Optics, stocks, triggers, holsters, and magazines are all covered.
+Accessories qualify during the September-December holiday window, so optics, stocks, triggers, holsters, magazines, and suppressors should be timed to that period if the tax savings matter.
+For concrete picks ranked by how many dollars the exemption returns, see our guide to the best things to buy during the Florida tax holiday.
 To configure a complete suppressor-ready rifle build and see what accessories qualify, use the Rifle Configurator builder to price out your build before visiting your dealer.

 Suppressor-Ready Build Templates